Emibob/taylorswiftipsum/README.md

 A Taylor Swift lorem ipsum generator :scream:

-This is a work in progress.
+This is a work in progress (Version 1).
 Below is a running TODO list for me:
 - ~~In `generateIpsum` remove the chosen word to remove the possibility of duplicate words~~ _Actually, should not be done because a user may wish to generate a number of words greater than the total number of unique words available_
 - ~~In `highlightHashtags` we might want to add the tumblr hastag link (which would be super easy)~~